-An unforgettable homestay experience at a Karen Hill Tribe in Nongomontha village, Mae Wang area, North of Thailand.
+An unforgettable Karen Hill Tribe homestay experience in Nongomontha village, Chiang Mai (North of Thailand).

-Northern Thai province of Chiang Mai – After a long and tough trekking into the jungle, we finally reached the Karen hill tribe of Nongomontha village.
+Northern Thai province of Chiang Mai – During my trip in Thailand, I combined a visit to the fascinating Karen hill tribe of Nongomontha village.
+After a long trekking into the jungle, I finally reached the village.
 Around 150 people live here.
-We had the chance to meet with them, having dinner together and sleeping for one night in this village.
+I had the chance to meet with them, having dinner together and sleeping for one night in this village.

 It is not clear where the Karen hill tribe originates from.
 Tibet and the Gobi desert are considered possible homelands of the Karen.
 What is clear is that the Karen have been living in Burma for many centuries.
 In the 18th century Karen started migrating into Thailand..